Payment lifecycle: transaction statuses explained

 What can go wrong during payment processing?

 Each transaction type can change its path at any of the above-mentioned stages.
-And every possible situation is accompanied by a specific transaction status that can vary from one payment processor to another.
+Every possible situation is accompanied by a specific transaction status that can vary from one payment processor to another.

-• “Refund” – a payer received a wrong product or just changed their mind, requested a return, and asked to turn the money back to their account.
+• 'Refund' – a payer received the wrong product or just changed their mind, requested a return, and asked to turn the money back to their account.

 Our customers can monitor the payment resolutions to get a transaction status clarification and understand the reason for each specific failed status.